© 2021 Gwen Dewar, Ph.D., all rights reserved

 It seems, then, that charades encourages kids to think about other perspectives, and fine-tune their nonverbal communication skills.

-Research suggests that team athletics can function as effective social skills activities -- if use the opportunity to we teach kids how to be good sports.
+Research suggests that team athletics can function as effective social skills activities — if adults model the right behavior, and actively teach kids to be good sports.

 In one study, elementary school students who received explicit instruction in good sportsmanship showed greater leadership and conflict-resolution skills than did their control group peers (Sharpe et al 1995).